 Citizenship: Must be a United States citizen

 Mental Competency: A person “suffering from a mental handicap” is entitled to the full rights of an elector, if otherwise qualified, unless the person has been adjudicated incompetent to vote as provided by law.

 Felony Convictions: Voting rights restored automatically after release from prison

-ID Requirements: You must provide your valid Oregon Driver's License, permit or ID number.
+ID Requirements: You must provide your valid Oregon Driver's License or ID card issued by the Oregon Department of Motor Vehicles (DMV).
 A suspended Driver's License is valid, a revoked Driver's License is not valid.

 If you do not have valid Oregon ID, provide the last four digits of your Social Security Number.

 If you do not have a Social Security number or a valid Oregon identification, provide a copy of one of the following acceptable identification:

 -Proof of eligibility under the Uniformed and Overseas Citizens Absentee Voting Act(UOCAVA) or the Voting Accessibility for the Elderly and Handicapped Act(VAEH)

 Online: Oregon Online Voter Registration or download a PDF Voter Registration Form.

 In person: You may also register to vote at any County Elections office, the office of the Secretary of State, or any DMV office